The program provides Year 7 to 10 students with an opportunity to engage in STEM inquiry-based projects to address real-world STEM challenges.

 Students can participate in site visits, work experience and local STEM careers events.
 These activities will expose students to a range of different STEM opportunities and education pathways that lead to exciting local STEM careers.

 STEM CPP is made possible through a $25 million endowment for the Generation STEM initiative from the NSW Government to the Science and Industry Endowment Fund (SIEF).

-The STEM CPP invites year 9 and 10 students to undertake curriculum-aligned, inquiry-based projects to address challenges faced by their local communities.
+The STEM CPP invites Year 7 to 10 students to undertake curriculum-aligned, inquiry-based projects to address challenges faced by their local communities.